How are songs picked out? We spend a lot of time on this. 🙂

 Keep in mind the following issues are general in nature.
 We take each band case by case because of all the variables involved.

-c) Is the song appropriate?.
+- Is the song appropriate?
 Opinions vary greatly on what is and not appropriate.
 If you have any concerns please contact us.

-d) What is the value of learning the song?
+- What is the value of learning the song?
 This also has a lot of opinions attached to it.
-However, Join the Band will also pick songs that students may have not have heard before so we can teach them other styles of music.
+However, we will also pick songs that students may have not have heard before so we can teach them other styles of music.
 It is very important to their musical growth to be given different styles of music to play.
 Most rock music can be traced to early blues.
 We like to show them that.
-Jazz songs will increase their improvisation techniques.
+Jazz songs will increase their improvisation techniques

 - Does the band have the right instrumentation for a song request?
 This sounds easy of enough but it is very often overlooked.
 Students will sometimes pick out songs that do not fit the instrumentation of their band.
 For example a song that features keyboards and horns may not sound right in a band with only guitar, bass and drums.